kevint259/kuai_eats_app/README.md

-# Flash Eats Food Delivery App
+# Kuai Eats Food Delivery App

 A new Flutter project.